lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ```

 ![](08-EFA_PCA_files/figure-docx/unnamed-chunk-115-1.png)<!-- -->
-The three factor solution gets really close to my goals of (a) traditional pedagogy, (b) valued by the student, and (c) socially responsive pedagogy.
+The three-factor solution gets really close to my goals of (a) traditional pedagogy, (b) valued by the student, and (c) socially responsive pedagogy.
 The trouble is that I would prefer "multiple perspectives" to load with the socially responsive pedagogy factor.

 ### Conduct an oblique extraction and rotation with a minimum of two different factor extractions